MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/xpsrassvc/nf-xpsrassvc-ixpsrasterizationfactory2-createrasterizer.md

+#### - **ppIXpsRasterizer [out, optional]

+This parameter points to a location into which the method writes a pointer to the <a href="https://msdn.microsoft.com/1ef99120-2b3b-45aa-bcf7-16bcb9656089">IXpsRasterizer</a> interface of the newly created XPS rasterizer object.
+If the method fails, it writes <b>NULL</b> to this location and returns an error code.

 #### - *xpsPage [in, optional]

 Pointer to an <b>IXpsOMPage</b> object that represents the XPS fixed page to render.
 This object encapsulates a FixedPage section from an XPS document.